 1. Essington Farm

 Essington Farm in Wolverhampton has a 50-acre pick-your-own site growing about 30 different crops.
-Open from October 1, Essington Farm is ready to welcome back guests for their PYO Pumpkin season, with an unbelievable amount of pumpkins of different varieties planted (including pink, yellow, white and grey pumpkins) so there should be plenty available to pick this year.
+Open every day until October 29, Essington Farm is ready to welcome back guests for their PYO Pumpkin season, with an unbelievable amount of pumpkins of different varieties planted (including pink, yellow, white and grey pumpkins) so there should be plenty available to pick this year.

 Bognop Road, Essington, Wolverhampton, WV11 2AZ